 While Pinterest doesn’t allow GIFs, you can export your GIFs as looping videos.

 Keep your content vertical, ideally with a 2:3 aspect ratio.
 Anything else could truncate, which will hurt your performance.

 Avoid adding key elements (such as CTAs) in the bottom right corner, where Pinterest’s icons go.

 Adding video partners in Google’s Display Network to your YouTube ad buy can help your brand expand your audience reach by up to 20%.

 To measure brand metrics, check out Google Brand Lift — a tool that can help you see how your video ads impact your audience’s perception of your product or brand in practically real-time.

 If you’re unsure how to identify the best budget for your YouTube ads, use Google’s Reach Planner tool, which can also create a custom media plan for you.

 Remember: Use a mix of platforms, test your creative, experiment with your audience targeting, and never stop optimizing as your results roll in.
 Find out how to create your paid + organic social strategy with our guides below!

-Beyond these tips, check out how AdRoll’s Connected Social Ads can take your social media efforts to the next level — you’ll be able to integrate all your channels, consolidate reporting, and say hello to better performance.
+Beyond these tips, check out how AdRoll’s automation builder can take your social media efforts to the next level — you’ll be able to integrate all your channels, consolidate reporting, and say hello to better performance.